existential_freedom_meaning_isolation_death.jpeg

 • Developing your interpersonal ‘radar’ and self-protection when engaging with others

-• Skills in identifying and dealing with highly toxic people, including Narcissistic-Sociopathic individuals
+• Skills in identifying and dealing with highly toxic people, including fraudulent, narcissistic, and sociopathic individuals

-• Finding the right partner and avoiding the wrong people along the way
+• Develop skills for finding the right partner and avoiding wasting your energies on the wrong people

 • Existential Awareness Development